JBK2116/CollaBoard/README.md

 © 2025 CollaBoard.
 All rights reserved.

 The source code may be **viewed for educational purposes only**.
 Modification, redistribution, or commercial use is **not allowed**.

----

-If you want, I can also draft a **concise, recruiter-friendly 2–3 sentence blurb** from this README for your resume so it fits neatly in a portfolio section.
-Do you want me to do that?